 Make sure to spend some time using reputable websites such as https://www.twowheelingtots.com/kids-bike-sizes-guide-a-new-trick-to-finding-the-best-fit.
-After which, you can use the following tips to help you choose the right child bike sizes.
-If you still have questions, you can head over in person to this great Seattle bike shop for help picking out the perfect bike for your little one!
+After which, you can use the following tips to help you choose the correct child bike sizes.
+If you still have questions, you can head over in-person to this great Seattle bike shop for help picking out the perfect bike for your little one!

 1. Understand Your Kid’s Age

-One of the easiest ways for you to find the right child bike sizes by age.
-Today, you can now buy bikes that are appropriate for your kid’s age.
+One of the easiest ways to find the correct child bike sizes by age.
+Today, you can now buy bikes that are appropriate for your kid‘s age.
 If you’re leaning towards this direction, the following age guidelines can come in handy:

 Early starters (aged 2 to 4):

 Kids from two to four shouldn’t think about how they can get from one point to another using their bikes.
-Instead, they should concentrate more on how they can get their balance using the bike.
+Instead, they should concentrate more on getting their balance using the bike.

 child bike sizes